Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

 Example of User Story

-The Use Case could look like this for instance: “Bookstore – update customer profile”.
+The Use Case could look like this: "Bookstore – update customer profile."

-We can see that User Story goes beyond indicating the user's goal, as it also describes the motivations behind it.
+We can see that User Story goes beyond indicating the user's goal, as it also describes its motivations.

 Software: User Story vs. Acceptance testing